adrigzr/badconga/README.md

 Create a new account on the app and link the device to it.

-Currently, it does not support having the same account on the app and on Home Assistant at the same time.
-One login will disable the other.
-If you use the same account as in the app, the app will be logged out.
+This integration does not support having the same account in the app and in Home Assistant at the same time.
+If you try to use the same account as in the app, things will not work correctly as soon as you open the app.
+Using different accounts in Home Assistant and in the app is supported.
+Home Assistant will pause controlling the robot and show its state as unknown while the app is in use.
+Home assistant will resume controlling the robot a few minutes after the app is closed.

 ```
 badconga: